 “He shall cut off the spirit of princes: he is terrible to the kings of the earth.”
 (Psalm 76:12)

-This verse further solidifies that Psalm 76 is an end time chapter since the Lord will punish the kings of the earth during the end times, particularly during Armageddon.
+This verse further solidifies that Psalm 76 is an end time chapter since the Lord will punish the kings of the earth during the end times, particularly during the final battle of the war of Armageddon:

 |Kings of the Earth||The Lord Will Attack|